 This degree program is designed for students who plan to major in Exceptional Student Education at Chipola College.
 A minimum GPA of 2.5 is required.
-Applicants must have an AA degree or at least 60 semester credit hours of postsecondary education with completion of the Chipola College general education requirement from a regionally accredited institution and present passing scores on all sections of the general knowledge portion of the FTCE for admission to the Baccalaureate program.
+Applicants must have an AA degree or at least 60 semester credit hours of postsecondary education with completion of the Chipola College general education requirement from a regionally accredited institution for admission to the Baccalaureate program.
 Applicants must complete a self-disclosure form that requires them to respond to any personal criminal background information.